nickassafkirk/Memory_Minder_Memory_Game/README.md

 ### Bugs

+#### Multiple timer starts possible in single game bug
 **Bug:** If start Game button is clicked when timer is already running, The timer speeds up and the end game button no longer stops the game.
+**Desired Behaviour:** Timer will start once when game is started and will stop when game is completed or when time is elapsed.
 **Fix:** clearInterval(timer) when the startTimer function is called before doing anything else.
 This resets the timer each time the timer is run
 **credit:** solution was found at this [stack overflow post](https://stackoverflow.com/questions/31036619/timer-goes-twice-as-fast-when-triggered-again/31036796)
 `function startTimer() {